Sabapathypillai Illangaratnam: Coaching and administration

 Following the end of his playing career, Illangaratnam was made Bloomfield's Division II coach and later appointed coach for the Premier Division side, a position he held until his death.
 He was a member of the executive committee of the club and acted as a match referee.

 Illangaratnam was involved with a team of cricket coaches from the Cricket Operations Department of the Board of Cricket Control for Sri Lanka (BCCSL), headed by Bandula Warnapura, Anusha Samaranayake, Gamini Perera, P. Milton, Manjula Karunaratne and S. Shamugalingam in conducting a five-day cricket coaching programme from the 12 to 16 November 2002 up north of the country for the first time following the conclusion of the Sri Lankan Civil War.
 Illangaratnam contributed to this noble cause by travelling to remote areas to conduct coaching camps with the cavaliers.

 In 2002, Illangaratnam served as a referee and umpire in Sri Lankan domestic cricket.
 He was an umpire in one List A match between the Tamil Union Cricket and Athletic Club and the Sri Lanka Air Force Sports Club.

 He held the position of Assistant Secretary of Bloomfield.

+Death and legacy

 Illangaratnam died aged 59, still working at the Bank of Ceylon, counting over 45 years of service at the time of his death.
 He was survived by his wife and two daughters.

 In his memory, the S. Illangaratnam Memorial Challenge Trophy was played between Lanka Cavaliers and the Bank of Ceylon Veterans.